NOPD superintendent: "(I) believe it is in the best interest of this department and this city"

-(CNN) -- A New Orleans police officer was suspended Monday without pay after he posted remarks online about slain Florida teen Trayvon Martin.
+A New Orleans police officer who posted an offensive comment online about slain Florida teen Trayvon Martin resigned on Tuesday.

-"To say that I'm angry is an understatement.
-I'm furious," he added.
-Serpas said Giroir embarrassed the department by his "insensitive, harmful and offensive comments."
+“To say that I’m angry is an understatement.
+I’m furious,” Serpas said then.

-Trayvon Martin, 17, was killed late last month as he walked back to his father's fiancee's house in Sanford, Florida, after a trip to a convenience store.
+Trayvon Martin, 17, was killed February 26 as he walked back to his father’s fiancee’s house in Sanford, Florida, after a trip to a convenience store.
 Police say he was unarmed, carrying a bag of Skittles candy and an iced tea.
-He was shot by George Zimmerman, who said he was acting in self-defense, according to authorities.
+He was shot by George Zimmerman, who has told authorities he was acting in self defense.